-Estimates of stored (amount accumulated over many years) and sequestered CO_2 (i.e., net amount stored by tree growth over one year) are based on the U.S. Forest Service's recently published technical manual and the extensive Urban Tree Database (UTD), which catalogs urban trees with their projected growth tailored to specific geographic regions (McPherson et al. 2016a, b).
+Estimates of stored (amount accumulated over many years) and sequestered CO2 (i.e., net amount stored by tree growth over one year) are based on the U.S. Forest Service's recently published technical manual and the extensive Urban Tree Database (UTD), which catalogs urban trees with their projected growth tailored to specific geographic regions (McPherson et al. 2016a, b).
 The products are a culmination of 14 years of work, analyzing more than 14,000 trees across the United States.
 Whereas prior growth models typically featured only a few species specific to a given city or region, the newly released database features 171 distinct species across 16 U.S. climate zones.
 The trees studied also spanned a range of ages with data collected from a consistent set of measurements.
 Advances in statistical modeling have given the projected growth dimensions a level of accuracy never before seen.
 Moving beyond just calculating a tree's diameter or age to determine expected growth, the research incorporates 365 sets of tree growth equations to project growth.

 Users select their climate zone from the 16 U.S. climate zones (Fig. 1).
 Calculations of CO2 stored are for a representative species for each tree-type that was one of the predominant street tree species per reference city (Peper et al., 2001).
 The "Reference city" refers to the city selected for intensive study within each climate zone (McPherson, 2010).
 About 20 of the most abundant species were selected for sampling in each reference city.
 The sample was stratified into nine diameter at breast height (DBH) classes (0 to 7.6, 7.6 to 15.2, 15.2 to 30.5, 30.5 to 45.7, 45.7 to 61.0, 61.0 to 76.2, 76.2 to 91.4, 91.4 to 106.7, and >106.7 cm).
 Typically 10 to 15 trees per DBH class were randomly chosen.
 Data were collected for 16 to 74 trees in total from each species.
-Measurements included: species name, age, DBH [to the nearest 0.1 cm (0.39 in)], tree height [to the nearest 0.5 m (1.64 ft.)], crown height [to the nearest 0.5 m (1.64 ft.)].
+Measurements included: species name, age, DBH [to the nearest 0.1 cm (0.39 in)], tree height [to the nearest 0.5 m (1.64 ft.)], crown height [to the nearest 0.5 m (1.64 ft.)], and crown diameter in two directions [parallel and perpendicular to nearest street to the nearest 0.5 m (1.64 ft.)].
 Tree age was determined from local residents, the city's urban forester, street and home construction dates, historical planting records, and aerial and historical photos.